binarybrain11/cryptographyInteractive/README.txt

 Often a security definition is attacked by distinguishing between left and right or real and random, so calling this interface will select one implementation at random, for example left or real, and see if your attacking program can correctly distinguish between them.
+It will then return a true or a false to indicate if the attacking program succeeded.

 ensSdfAdvantage(size, trials, attackFun):
-This interface will basically call sdfAttack() trials times to compute an advantage.
+This interface will basically call sdfAttack() trials times to compute an advantage which will be returned as a decimal value.
 Sometimes an attacking program has a significant advantage but occaisonally fails, so running many trials to see if the attacker distinguishes correctly gives a more accurate depiction of the attacker's capability.

 For example, suppose we want to attack the one time secrecy of one time pad, then we could call otpOtsAttack().
 The size and trials are parameters so